Enger Park gardens and peace bell, Duluth, Minnesota

 photo of Duluth Minnesota and waterfront from Enger Park © Cindy Carlsson ExplorationVacation.net

 Just part of the view from Enger park!
+(Shot with a short zoom lens.)

 The Superior Hiking Trail also connects with Enger Park’s paths, giving visitors their choice of formal garden paths or a more natural hiking trail.